WasmEdge/WasmEdge/docs/book/en/src/frameworks/serverless/aws.md

 You can build your Docker image and deploy the function in the same way as outlined in the previous example.
 Now you have created a web app for subject classification!

-Next, it's your turn to develop Rust serverless function in AWS Lambda using the [aws-lambda-wasm-runtime repo](https://github.com/second-state/aws-lambda-wasm-runtime/tree/main) as a template.
+Next, it's your turn to use the [aws-lambda-wasm-runtime repo](https://github.com/second-state/aws-lambda-wasm-runtime/tree/main) as a template to develop Rust serverless function on AWS Lambda.
 Looking forward to your great work.